wilmardo/SixInchRack/README.md

  - The front plate is 155mm wide
  - The inside distance between the two vertical profiles is 115mm
  - The ears protrude 20mm

 It is designed for the 20x20 extruded aluminium profile, but a profile can also be printed.

+Screws:
+ - M4x6 for the nutless trap
+ - M6x16 for the top and bottom
+ - M3x12 for the cabinet

 ##I want to print a simple blank six inch cabinet
 Go Thingiverse and locate this build: http://www.thingiverse.com/thing:1957436